 While in Camp O'Donnell, Wade was selected to work the burial detail.
 He recalled that the high water table made this a difficult job.
 One day after it had rained, Wade and the other men on the detail came to the cemetery to bury the dead.
 When they arrived, they discovered that the rain had raised the water table.
 He recalled seeing arms and legs of the dead who had been buried the day before sticking out of the ground.

 To get out of Camp O'Donnell, Wade went out on a work detail to Caluan.
 This detail lasted three months with the POWs rebuilding the bridges that had been destroyed during the withdrawal into Bataan.
 At this barrio, Wade and the other men built a bridge to replace the one that the retreating American forces had destroyed weeks before.
 Wade and the other men were housed in a school.
 There they slept on the floor.

 When this detail ended, Wade was sent to Cabanatuan.
 This camp was opened, at the site of the former Camp Pengatian which had been a Filipino Army base, to relieve the conditions that existed in Camp O'Donnell.
 In this camp, Wade worked at the camp farm.

 Wade was still on this detail on September 21, 1944, when American planes appeared in the sky.
 The planes bombed the runways airfield and sunk ships in Manila Bay.
 It was after this attack, that the Japanese made the decision to send the prisoners to other parts of the Japanese Empire.
 The next day, the POWs were sent to Bilibid Prison.

-The ship was part of a sixteen ship convoy which sailed for Formosa on October 3, 1944.
+The ship moved and dropped anchor at the harbor's breakwater.
+It remained there for three days.
 On the ship, Wade was reunited with Harold Beggs and Virgil Janes of C Company.
-The Hokusan Maru was a cattle boat were the POWs were crammed into a 30 foot by 40 foot hold.
+The ship was a cattle boat were the POWs were crammed into a 30 foot by 40 foot hold.
 To make things worse, the Japanese covered the hatch with boards and fastened them down with chains preventing light and air from getting into the hold.
 Wade said, "There were a thousand of us in a hold, 40-by-40.
 There wasn't room to lie down or stand up.
 You had to sit, and you defalcated and urinated right where you sat.
 Finally, the towards the end of the trip, the Japanese decided to fill our canteens with salt water.
 Some of the guys drank it and it killed them."

 The POWs were fed only once a day.
 The food was dropped down into the hold with a rope.
 Wade recalled that water was given out even more infrequently.
 Since he was near a wall, Wade did not get much food.